monade/eslint-plugin-angular/README.md

 ## TODO:
 * Document rules
-* When strategy is OnPush, show an error if there's a non-scalar property that is not ReadOnly<>
+* [Rule] When strategy is OnPush, show an error if there's a non-scalar property that is not ReadOnly<>
+* [Rule] Component too long
+* [Rule] Suggest strategy OnPush when the component is in the "components" folder
+* [Rule] ADVANCED: Check if there's a reactivity bug with changeDetection: OnPush

-## Debugging
+## Contributing
-You can use an AST view tool
+You can use an AST view tool to debug the structure of some code parts:
 * For Javascript: https://astexplorer.net/
 * For Typescript: https://ts-ast-viewer.com/